w3c/ift-encoder/docs/experimental/compiler.md

 IFT font will include both glyph keyed and table keyed patches.
 When no glyph data segments are configured then the encoder will instead generate a font which uses only table keyed patches.

+Note: there's a possible third type of IFT font, glyph keyed only, that makes use of only glyph keyed patches and non outline data is not extended.
+However, the current compiler implementation does not yet support generating IFT fonts in this style.
+It is something we'd like to add support for.

 ### Table Keyed Patch Graph

 Table keyed patches are binary diffs which are relative to a specific base.
 As a result the set of table keyed patches for